Was a Safe Bet

 My Da was a gambler, but my Mum never knew.

-When he'd take me for a walk we'd arrive at one of the many spots that took bets.
-He didn't have a pattern, sometimes East, othertimes we'd go North, always a different route.
+When me Da would take me for a walk we'd arrive at one of the many betting shops.
+He didn't have a pattern, sometimes East, other times we'd go North, always a different route.

-I always knew when we'd go to a betting show, for he'd wear his lucky hat, which hid much of his face
+I always knew when we'd go, for my Da would wear his lucky hat, which hid much of his face

-Whether he'd started this ritual in case I'd be questioned by Mum I'd be giving different venues or that he didn't want to be thought a 'regular' or it had something to do with luck, I never pondered.
-I simply followed the same pattern when I got old enough to place bets.
+Whether he'd started this ritual of going to different shops in different directions in case I'd be questioned by Mum or it had something to do with luck, I never pondered.
+I followed the same pattern when I got old enough to place my own bets.